 Skip to content

-Dr Brioni Moore
+Dr. Brioni Moore

 "Within 15 minutes, the environment was completely different.
 The car park was empty.
 It was silent.
 There was not a single person around.
 The airport doors were closed and I was standing there all on my own.
 I had no telephone.
 I had no way of contacting my colleague.
 I was in a foreign country, in a place that I didn't know.
 I didn't know where to go and I just didn't know what to do."

-This is our opportunity to celebrate the individual and unique stories and achievements of Curtin University’s Women in STEMM.
-Together, let’s share in their pursuit of excellence, and listen to the important lessons they teach everyone, no matter your gender.Dr Brioni Moore is a Senior Research Fellow at Curtin University’s School of Pharmacy.
-Brioni has spent many years researching in clinical antimalarial pharmacology in Papua New Guinea.
+Produced in collaboration with Curtin University, Rule Breakers is a collection of inspiring stories from women taking up space in male-dominated fields.
+This is our opportunity to celebrate the individual and unique stories and achievements of Curtin University’s Women in STEM.
+Together, let’s share in their pursuit of excellence, and listen to the important lessons they teach everyone, no matter your gender.

-Copyright © 2020 Brioni Moore
+Copyright © 2020 Brioni Moore.

 This story and corresponding images have been licensed to the Centre for Stories by the Storyteller.
 For reproduction and distribution of this story/image please contact the Centre for Stories.